wty-team/diff-ssm/README.md

 # diff-ssm
 cod
-the code will be realeased soon
+the code will be released soon